 Assemble all the evidence that you require to discuss why the marriage is ending.
 If your spouse was unfaithful or did something that calls for the marriage to end, then it can have a very big impact on the settlement.
 If this is what occurred, then gather all evidence and take it to your divorce attorney.

 Obtain copies of any agreement that you might have signed with your spouse.
 These include both prenuptial and post nuptial agreement you signed with your spouse.
 These agreements may dictate the settlement you are entitled to or might even contain other provisions on what should happen in case you dissolve your marriage.
-Take all these copies to your divorce lawyer.
+Take all these copies to your long island divorce lawyer.

 Be prepared to share with your lawyer your hopes for child custody.
 Understand what kind of custody arrangements you want before you go to see your lawyer.

 Carry with you any legal document you may have signed or received.
 In case your spouse has sent divorce papers or you have signed separation papers, you will have to take them to your attorney.
 Your lawyer will use them to determine what you have agreed on or what is being required of you.

 Get money to pay the retainer of your lawyer.
 Most lawyers charges fees at an hourly rate although some might charge a fixed amount for the whole divorce process.
 However, most lawyers will require you to pay some retainer.
 A retainer is a down payment on the total legal fees you are most likely to incur.